-TFG Merchandise Supply Chain is cognisant of the need for transformation and is committed to promoting the principles of B-BBEE by assisting and empowering qualifying suppliers to enable them to grow and build sustainable assist small enterprises to achieve sustainable financial and operational independence.
+TFG Merchandise Supply Chain is cognisant of the need for transformation and is committed to promoting the assist small enterprises to achieve sustainable financial and operational independence.

 This year over R36 million was spent supporting eleven small and medium enterprises (SMEs) of which five are exempt micro enterprises (EMEs) and six qualifying small enterprises (QSEs), with eight being B-BBEE level 1 contributors and three on Level 2.